arthurcadore/eng-telecom-workbook/README.md

 # Telecom Engineering Workbook
-## IFSC - São José
+## Author: Arthur Cadore M. Barcella - IFSC - São José

-This repository is dedicated to all homeworks and projects developed during the Telecom Engineering course at IFSC - São José.
+This repository is dedicated to all homeworks and projects developed during the Telecom Engineering course at IFSC.
 ---

 #### How to Use the Repository: